Mustafa-Mohammed-58541/DataEngineer-NaonoDegree/Data Modeling with Postgress/README.md

-# an Overview of the project:
+# Overview of the project:
 - The information that Sparkify has been gathering on songs and user activity on its new music streaming app will be examined.